mahendrapaipuri/gitlab-activity/docs/website/docs/02-commandline.md

                                reference name  [default: main] -s, --since <str>            Return activity since this date or git reference.
-Can be any string that is parsed with dateutil.parser.parse.
+Can be any string that is parsed with `dateutil.parser.parse`.
 If None, activity
                                since latest tag will be reported.
   -u, --until <str>            Return activity until this date or git
                                reference.
-Can be any string that is parsed with dateutil.parser.parse.
+Can be any string that is parsed with `dateutil.parser.parse`.
 If None, today's
                                date will be used.
   --activity <str>             Activity to report.
 Currently issues and
                                merge_requests are supported.

                                This option can be passed multiple times, e.g.,

-                               gitlab-activity --activity issues --activity
+                               `gitlab-activity --activity issues --activity
-                               merge_requests
+                               merge_requests`

                                By default only merge_requests activity will be returned.  [default: merge_requests]